Ppx

 Anyone who is starting ULT has a guideline-based indication for prophylaxis per the 2020 ACR guidelines.

 The guidelines are not as clear about patients who are already on ULT but who need to have their ULT titrated because they are having flares and/or are hyperuricemic.
-Gouthelper defaults to recommending prophylaxis in these instances, but this is not addressed in the guidelines or really in the scientific literature.
+GoutHelper defaults to recommending prophylaxis in these instances, but this is not addressed in the guidelines or really in the scientific literature.
 We believe that, from the patient's perspective, fewer flares is better than more flares.
 In this context, prophylaxis is very optional.

 If the patient is not on ULT, there is no role for prophylaxis.
 Prophylaxis of gout flares without ULT is misguided.